selvaje/SE_docs/source/VIRTUALMACHINE/Setting_OSGeoLive_for_Spatial_Ecology_course.md

     pkfilter --help

-You should see the pkfilter manual instructions
+You should see the pkfilter manual instructions.

 Test [OpenEV](http://openev.sourceforge.net)